The quality of a process should be left up to chance.

 In the past, the approach to gaining this understanding was largely, up in the air, but we’re here to finally bring the clarity and focus that manufacturers have been searching for.

 Our customer in this Surface Story, who similar to our last story also happens to be from the aerospace industry, gained exactly that: focus and clarity around their pre-adhesion processing.

-This particular customer used a silicone barrier mold release during their composite manufacturing process.
+THE PROBLEM This particular customer used a silicone barrier mold release during their composite manufacturing process.
 The problem here was not the release of the mold, as is sometimes the case in composite component manufacturing.

 Rather, the composite part was being abraded using a stearate-free sandpaper after the mold-release to remove residual silicone on the composite.
 On the surface, this would seem like a beneficial step but--no so fast.

 Downline in production, the failure rate in bonding these presumed-to-be prepared pieces was exceeding acceptable SRR (rework) time, resulting in a loss of productivity in manufacturing.

 So, what was going on in the process that was resulting in failure, despite the materials being abraded after mold-release?
 That’s where the Surface Analyst and our lab team came in.

 THE CAUSE Our Materials & Process team here at BTG Labs got down to business discovering the inner workings of the customer’s surface preparation processes.
 So, when it came to performing the material system analysis using thorough and objective research, what did they conclude?

 THE SOLUTION Using the data gained from research performed in the lab on their material system, the customer realized that the amount of abrasion taking place was simply not adequate to maximize bond strength.

 Furthermore, the customer had been leaving out a crucial step in the composite surface preparation process, which determined the effectiveness of any level of abrasion, in general.